suhas-koujalagi/EcommerceAutomation/README.md

 ```

 ## Running the Tests
->To run all TestNG test cases, refer fallowing cmd and files:
+> Use the following command to run the complete TestNG automation suite:

 ### Run the TestNG Framework (Full Regression Suite)
  ```